 Sue joined Schroders in 1989 and has managed UK equity portfolios since 1993.
-Based in London, Sue is head of the Prime UK Equity Team and has a degree in Business Administration and Biochemistry from Aston University.
+Based in London, Sue is the Head of UK Equities and has a degree in Business Administration and Biochemistry from Aston University.

 The Company's principal investment objectives are to provide real growth of income, being growth of income in excess of the rate of inflation, and capital growth as a consequence of the rising income.

 The investment policy of the Company is to invest primarily in above-average yielding UK equities but up to 20% of the portfolio may be invested in equities listed on recognised stock exchanges outside the UK.
 If considered appropriate, the Company may use equity related instruments such as convertible securities and up to 10% of the portfolio may be invested in bonds.
 In addition, up to 20% of total income may be generated by short-dated call options written on holdings in the portfolio.
 Put options comprising short term exchange-traded instruments on major stock market indices of an amount up to the value of the Company's borrowings may be utilised.

 There is no guarantee that the trust will meet its objective.

 Past performance is not a guide to future performance and may not be repeated.